Throat and Overtone Singing

 After hearing it, I felt a longing to learn how.

 Still, I was not expecting to actually be able to learn how to sing harmonics.
-My thought was that such a thing must take years of practice and direct guidance and was this even something white people could do?
-Despite all this, my curiousity and desire eventually became so much that I began looking up videos on techniques and watching or listening to as many recordings of overtone singing and throatsinging that I could find.
+My thought was that such a thing must take years of practice and direct guidance - and was this even something white people could do?
+Despite all this, my curiosity and desire eventually became so much that I began looking up videos on techniques, and watching or listening to as many recordings of overtone singing and throatsinging that I could find.
 The information on the subject was all over the place and I found there were many variant styles - and many overlaps.
 Practicing and trying these techniques myself - while also just attempting to imitate the things I heard - I began to hear overtones in my own voice.

 "Emile helped me improve my overtone singing in just one lesson.
 I am still working through his insight about it being more than just technique, that there is something you can contact."